We Analyzed the Future Direction of Rite Aid Corporation (RAD), Here is What We Found

-Rite Aid Corporation (NYSE:RAD) went down by -6.57% from its latest closing price compared to the recent 1-year high of $32.48.
-The company’s stock price has collected -12.17% of loss in the last five trading sessions.
-Press Release reported on 09/15/21 that Rite Aid Partners With CLEAR to Offer Digital Vaccine Card
+Rite Aid Corporation (NYSE:RAD) went up by 3.30% from its latest closing price compared to the recent 1-year high of $32.48.
+The company’s stock price has collected -15.52% of loss in the last five trading sessions.
+Press Release reported on 09/24/21 that Rite Aid Statement on CDC Recommendation Regarding COVID-19 Vaccine “Boosters”

 Is It Worth Investing in Rite Aid Corporation (NYSE :RAD) Right Now?